 While there's a core of physics that is rock solid, critics often fail to distinguish that from the less certain areas of physics understanding.
 Certainly our ability to predict next week's weather is poor.
 This is because weather systems are complex, data is spotty and often poor, and there are just too many interacting variables to deal with.
 But as we improve our understanding of these processes, will any of this constitute "new physics"?
 No. The underlying physical laws will remain unchanged.
 Newton's laws will be untouched by any advances in weather forecasting.

 Advances, even revolutions, in physics have been made, such as atomic theory, relativity, and quantum mechanics.
-And still, the laws of conservation of momentum, angular momentum and conservation of energy still apply as firmly as ever for macroscopic phenomena.
+And still, the laws of conservation of momentum, angular momentum and conservation of energy still apply as firmly as ever.

 |The very notion of someone undertaking research to disprove Newton's laws seems absurd.|

 This example may seem trivial and obvious.
 Other examples could be cited: stellar evolution, elementary particle theory, quantum mechanics, medicine, nanotechnology.
 Whatever advances are made in these areas, the classical mechanics that we see operating in everyday life will remain untouched.
 Whenever a perpetual motion inventor presents us with a mechanical device, we know it will not violate classical physics laws, and if he claims it has 200% energy efficiency we will know he made a blunder in measurement or calculation.
 But if this machine has a "black box" in it that supposedly operates on "quantum principles" then the sensible thing is to independently test it.
 Testing methods are simple.
 See Testing Perpetual Motion Machines.
 If the test shows its energy efficiency is less than one, we conclude that those claimed quantum principles, or other magical processes, operating in that black box aren't doing anything remarkable or useful.